Scholarships Available

 Charles Gerber Scholarship

-One, four-year renewable scholarship to a graduating high school senior from Fremont High School or future graduate of Fremont High School within six months from the date of making application.
+To be awarded to a graduating high school senior from Fremont High School or future graduate of Fremont High School within six months from the date of making application

 - Excellent GPA – at least 3.0